childoftext/coleblvck/README.md

 - 👀 Looking to contribute meaningfully in spaces utilising the above technologies.

 Passively:
-- developing Frontend UI with HTML and CSS
+- Developing Frontend UI with HTML and CSS
 - Looking to collaborate in the game development scene

-- 💬 Ask me about: Anything...
+💬 Ask me about: Anything...
 Music Production, Aircrafts, cooking...